Is the microphone good? Yes, really good! I’ve been using the Fifine K690 microphone for 5 years and it has served me well over the years!

 - The mic has a solid metal build

-- Comes with a mic stand - also made of metal
+- Comes with a desktop mic stand - also made of metal

 - USB Connection = Convenient to use and bring around